davide-marino00/PBI_DOCS/refac.md

 1. **Check for Related Data**: The expression first checks if there is a related value in the 'BillableDep' column from the 'lkp_Unit' table.
 This is done using the `RELATED` function, which pulls in data from a related table based on the relationships defined in your data model.

 2. **Handle Blank Values**: If the related 'BillableDep' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression returns a value of **1**.
-This indicates that, in the absence of specific data, the default assumption is that the item is billable.
+This indicates that, in the absence of a specific billable dependency, it defaults to a value of 1.

 3. **Check for Non-Zero Values**: If the related 'BillableDep' value is not blank, the expression then checks if this value is not equal to zero.
-If it is not zero, it again returns **1**, indicating that the item is considered billable.
+If it is not zero, it again returns **1**.
+This suggests that there is a valid billable dependency present.

-4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**, indicating that the item is not billable.
+4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**.
+This indicates that there is no billable dependency in this case.

-In summary, this DAX expression effectively categorizes items as billable or not based on the presence and value of the 'BillableDep' field from the related 'lkp_Unit' table.
-If there's no related data or if the value is non-zero, it marks the item as billable (1).
-If the value is zero, it marks it as not billable (0).
+### Summary:
+In summary, this DAX expression effectively categorizes the 'BillableDep' status into two outcomes:
+- It assigns a value of **1** if there is either no related billable dependency or if there is a valid (non-zero) billable dependency.
+- It assigns a value of **0** only when there is a related billable dependency that is specifically zero.

+This calculated column can be useful for reporting or analysis purposes, helping to identify whether a unit is billable based on its dependencies.

 **`BillablePrj`** (`string`)

-- **Description:** The 'BillablePrj' column identifies the project associated with billable hours recorded in the timesheet, facilitating accurate invoicing and project cost tracking.
+- **Description:** The 'BillablePrj' column identifies the project associated with billable hours recorded in the timesheet, facilitating accurate billing and project cost tracking.
 - **DAX Expression:**
 ```dax
 IF(